aut0nate/blog.autonate.dev/_posts/2025-06-19-how-i-use-perplexity.md

 ---
-Title: How I Use Perplexity to Stay Informed
+Title: How I Use Perplexity
 Date: 2025-06-19
 Tags: [Perplexity, AI]
 ---